 like yesterday, gabardines and trilbies,

 drag this bloke by the hair into the gents

-Then they punched a bar of soap down his throat.
+then punched a bar of soap down his throat.

-Well that was The Wreath.
+Well, that was The Wreath.
 Now it’s The Comfort.

-Yer saw it all back then … and plenty since.
+Yeah, saw it all back then … and plenty since.

 And the rest of the ghosts

 that float in the tubes and sewers and streams,

 that drift off the river from history?